lacoco-lab/home/content/authors/mark/_index.md

     url: https://saarland-informatics-campus.de/

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student
+bio: MSc Student

 # Interests to show in About widget
-#interests:
+interests:
-#- Analyzing and interpreting neural language models
+- Analyzing and interpreting neural language models
 #- Knowledge representation in LLMs
 #- Unsupervised NLP